ScilifelabDataCentre/dds_web/README.md

 When running in production, you will likely want to manually build and run the two containers.
 Whilst in `docker-compose.yml` the web server is run by Flask (`command: python3 app.py`), the default server in the container is `gunicorn` (`CMD ["gunicorn", "app:app"]`).
+The other difference is that the docker image comes with compiled CSS files ready to go, but the docker-compose script mounts the local volume.
+So for development you need to run `npm` but for production there is no need.

 In addition to using `gunicorn` to serve files and runing the MySQL database separately, you will also need to overwrite all (or most) of the default configuration values.